ProManage and Industry 4.0

 ProManage and vertical / horizontal integration

-As part of Industry 4.0, plenty of expert software will be used for different purposes within the factory's body.
+As part of Industry 4.0 and digitization process, plenty of expert software will be used for different purposes within the factory's body.
 Perhaps the most important condition of Industry 4.0 is the ability to make horizontal and vertical integrations that allow these software to exchange data with each other in related spots.
 ProManage is a MES (Manufacturing Execution System) software that's in the third level according to the ISA (International Society of Automation) model.
 With this system, integration can be established with all kinds of ERP software in Level 4 and all kinds of PLC software (Over OPC software) in Level 0, 1 and 2 and instant data exchange can be made.
 Thus, the information flow between expert software can be ensured without interruption and any need for human intervention.

 ProManage and augmented reality (AR)